Welcome.

 Worship services are every Sunday at 11 a.m. with Rev. Kristin Hutson presiding.
 The Sacrament of Communion or Eucharist is celebrated on the first Sunday of each month.
 Click to view live stream on Zoom.

-Sunday, November 9.
-Liturgy of the Word at 11 a.m. with Pastor Kristin.
+Sunday, November 30.
+First Sunday of Advent Liturgy of the Word at 11 a.m. with Pastor Kristin.

 Sunday, December 21.
 Stated meeting of the Session at 12:30 p.m.